benchristel/refactoring-workshop/seven-deadly-smells.md

 Here's the refactored version of the example above—the top-level method, anyway.
-Note that this method is doing its work more directly than the top-level method in the smelly example, and knows about more things.
+Note that this method is doing its work more directly than the top-level method in the smelly example, and depends directly on more things.
 However, it's easy to read, and the details of each step of the processing are delegated to other classes.
-There are no mysteries in the
-delegation: it's clear which responsibilities are delegated and which are not.
+There are no mysteries in the delegation: it's clear which responsibilities are delegated and which are not.

 ```ruby
 def send_late_payment_reminders